YanWittmann/hsma-bachelorarbeit/planning/initial.md

-**Thesis topic:** Improving Software Product Identification for Vulnerability Management
+## Improving Software Product Identification for Vulnerability Management

 1. **Strengths of the Proposed Approach**:
     * **Relevance**: The topic addresses a tangible, real-world problem, making your work directly applicable and